California's new lockdown dims outlook for US growth in pandemic

 Since then, the virus has resurged in much of the country, with the biggest increases in Florida, Texas, Arizona and California, forcing governors in all of those states to reimpose some restrictions.

-And with those new restrictions, the state's relatively meager job gains so far could stall or even reverse.
+And with those new restrictions, the state's relatively meagre job gains so far could stall or even reverse.

 Moreover on Monday, Los Angeles, the state's largest school district, and San Diego both announced they would not hold classes in-person come fall.